amv213/allantoolkit/README.md

 # 📑 Welcome to Allantoolkit!

 Allantoolkit is a fork of **Anders E.E.
-Wallin's** [AllanTools](https://github.com/aewallin/allantools): apython library for calculating Allan deviation and related time & frequency statistics.
+Wallin's** [AllanTools](https://github.com/aewallin/allantools): a python library for calculating Allan deviation and related time & frequency statistics.
 Don't hesitate to head over to his Github repo to check out the original project and to drop a star! 🌟